shenditya/GTCommonLib/README.md

 ## Author

-shenditya, shendyaditya@live.com
+Shendy Aditya S.

 ## License

-GTEPCommonLib is available under the MIT license.
+GTCommonLib is available under the MIT license.
 See the LICENSE file for more info.